 Airline food went the same way as the cheap ticket.
 If you find it for free on Hawaiian Airlines and for a fee on others, and can palate the taste, you’ll be eating food high in fat, salt, and sugar.
 Airline food is generally hard to digest due to the effect of low air pressure on your gut.
 Studies show that people feel better when they eat the opposite, with somewhat more carbohydrates and less fat.
-In general a recent study shows that airline food has a long way to go.
+In general many studies shows that airline food has a long way to go.

 Don’t get stuck.
 Just think on-board picnic!

 Flights to Hawaii are long and you are going to get hungry.
-And that’s assuming there are no delays en route.
+And that’s assuming there are no unexpected delays en route.

 To have fun, tasty and nutritious food on board, and be the envy of your fellow passengers and flight crew alike (we say this from experience), you need to bring your own.
 With advance planning, you can easily eat like a King or Queen on the plane.
 Another advantage is that food is served on your schedule and not on the crew’s.